-You can make all the butter-containing recipes on this website with margarine or a combination of butter and margarine.
-My recipes include pies, cookies, cakes, and savory snacks, such as my crispy, thin cheese waffles.
+Absolutely!
+All the butter-containing recipes on this website can be made with margarine or a combination of butter and margarine.
+My collection includes delectable pies, cookies, cakes, and even savory snacks like my crispy, thin cheese waffles.

 Homemade Pie Crust With Margarine

-A simple but delicious flaky pie crust made with margarine.
+A simple yet deliciously flaky pie crust using margarine.

 Ingredients